kristian-green-byu/startup/README.md

 - Application text: The application has consistent font throughout.
 I decided to use Gill Sans for my website, and I changed all the font to be of that type in the body for consistency.
 - Images: I added borders around my images, and I also padded them to make them more visually appealing and compatible with mobile devices.
 I also added a carousel using bootstap functionality to make my website more interactive.
 - Forms and Tables: I modified bootstrap templates to add functional forms and tables into my website that provide better placeholders to build upon with future deliverables.
+- Other application elements - All remaining application elements that I built with HTML now have CSS tied to them both with both Bootstrap and proprietary code.
+I used some aspects of design such as contrast to make the website more easy to read and more appealing.

 ## JavaScript Deliverable
 Javascript will support the application by adding user functionality and powering the leaderboard sorting algorythms.